-In Minnesota, it’s not uncommon for separated and divorcing parents to be court-ordered to attend parenting classes during their family law case.
-Although parents don’t need a court order to attend these classes, the law requires some parents to participate (Minnesota Statutes, Section 518.157).
+In Minnesota, it’s not uncommon for separated and divorcing parents to be court-ordered to attend parenting classes during a divorce or custody case.
+Although parents don’t need a court order to attend these classes, the law requires some parents to participate.
+(Minnesota Statutes, Section 518.157).
 Unfortunately, most parents (reasonably so) aren’t aware of the requirement until they’re staring at an intimidating parent education order from a judge.
 With an introduction like this, it’s no wonder why most parents’ initial reaction is a combination of anxiety, annoyance and frustration.

 We’d like to improve the entire experience and guide parents through the process with this blog series, The 411 on Parent Education in Minnesota Family Law.